 Remembering Anarcha, Lucy, and Betsey: The Mothers of Modern Gynecology

+We speak with Dr. Vanessa Gamble, a physician and historian, to investigate Dr. Sims' complicated legacy.
+He perfected a surgery that continues to help women today, but he practiced this technique through experimental surgeries on unanesthetized enslaved women.

+We also speak with poet Bettina Judd.
+She helps us connect the experiences of Anarcha, Lucy, and Betsey to the ways black patients are treated today.

-The Hidden Brain Podcast is hosted by Shankar Vedantam and produced by Kara McGuirk-Alison, Maggie Penman and Max Nesterak.
-To subscribe to our newsletter, click here.
-You can also f ollow us on Twitter @hiddenbrain, @karamcguirk, @maggiepenman and @maxnesterak, and listen for Hidden Brain stories every week on your local public radio station.
+Hidden Brain is hosted by Shankar Vedantam and produced by Maggie Penman, Jennifer Schmidt, Rhaina Cohen, and Renee Klahr.
+Our intern is Chloe Connelly, and our supervising producer is Tara Boyle.
+You can follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.

-This story was updated to include the names of professors Vanessa Gamble and Bettina Judd, who are featured in this episode.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.